eonpatapon/gnome-shell-extension-caffeine/README.md

 Fill the cup to inhibit auto suspend and screensaver

-This extension supports only gnome-shell 3.4
+This extension supports gnome-shell 3.4 and 3.6

 ![Screenshot](https://github.com/eonpatapon/gnome-shell-extension-caffeine/raw/master/screenshot.png)